Top 10 Interview Tips: How to Interview Well

 #2: Practice telling your story

-The interviewer is extremely likely to ask you something along the lines of “walk me through your résumè,” or “why should we hire you,” or “what makes you a good candidate for this role.”
+The interviewer is extremely likely to ask you something along the lines of “Walk me through your résumè,” “Why should we hire you,” or “What makes you a good candidate for this role.”
 All of these are versions of the same thing, which is to succinctly tell your story in a way that makes sense to the interviewer.

 One of the best interview tips is to, instead of simply listing all the jobs you’ve had and what you did in the past, think of a common theme that ties all your experience together.
 This theme will bring your story to life and make you really stand out from other candidates.